AmirF00/JWT/README.md

 - Crack the weak signature using tools like hashcat
 - Forge new tokens with elevated privileges

+### Lab 3: KID Directory Traversal
+Demonstrates how the Key ID (KID) header parameter can be exploited for directory traversal attacks.
+Users can:
+- Login as a regular user
+- Modify the JWT header to use a public file as the key
+- Sign tokens using known file contents
+- Access admin data using the forged token

 ## Setup
 1. Clone the repository
 2. Install dependencies: